openxc/openxc-vehicle-simulator/OpenXCVehicleSimulatorDesign.md

 pre-determined rate.
 (Tentatively 50 to 100Hz.)
 Data will be kept in the Vehicle Dynamics Model with a higher precision than is used in the CAN traffic.
-(This will help reproduce conditions that have created failures in vehicles, but did not fail with the current emulator.)
+(This will help reproduce conditions that have created failures in vehicles, but did not fail with the current simulator.)
 Data will only be sent to the State Manager at the frequencies defined in the OpenXC data format.

 A Note On Modularity - The components of the simulator will be as modular as